 The name approval is at the discretion of the Registrar and does not warrant any issue over name conflict.
 The Name Approval is valid for 56 days.
 The incorporation should be completed prior to this deadline, if not, a new Name Approval must be submitted and approved again.
 The government fee is $31.50.

 Our office will assist you in providing the Name Reservation.

-Obtaining a preliminary NUANS report (Optional)
+Obtaining a preliminary NUANS search (Optional)

-When completing the mandatory Name Approval with the B.C. government, there are many areas of information not providing within their report and analysis including if there are existing federal corporations or Canadian trademarks along with business names within most jurisdiction in Canada.
+When completing the mandatory Name Approval with the B.C. government, there are many areas of information not providing within their search and analysis including if there are existing federal corporations or Canadian trademarks along with business names within most jurisdiction in Canada.
 To obtain a better view of existing businesses in Canada, it may be suitable to complete this secondary search request for further insight and analysis into any potential conflicts to your proposed name.

 You may wish to incorporate a numbered corporation in B.C.
 The corporate number is provided by the Province of British Columbia.
 The legal element is to be chosen by you.
 An example of this is 01234456 B.C.
 Ltd.

 The options available for the legal ending of the incorporating business are as follows:

 Limited, Limitee, Ltd., Incorporated, Incorporee, Corp., Corporation or Corp.